 The colloquium will be held in English at the Leibniz Institute for Psychology (ZPID) at the Wissenschaftspark (Ground floor, room 02.14, Max-Planck-Straße 22, 54296 Trier) and also online.
-After registration at events@leibniz-psychology.org we will send you the link to the online event.
+After registration at madr(at)leibniz-psychology.org we will send you the link to the online event, on-site participation is possible without registration.

 Abstract: